 The Proctorship in Academic Administration, created through the Office of the Provost's Departmental Diversity and Inclusion Action Plan and hosted by the Office of the Provost, offers doctoral students hands-on experience in higher education administration.
 In this proctorship, the student will be exposed to the analysis, negotiation and decision-making involved in on-the-ground implementation of the University’s strategic priorities.
-For 2017-18, this one-semester proctorship will be guided by Leah VanWey, Associate Provost for Academic Space and Professor of Environment and Society and Sociology.
-The Associate Provost for Academic Space advises the Provost on space planning, allocation, and renewal funding for the University, keeping in line with the University’s strategic priorities.
+For 2018-19, this one-semester proctorship will be guided by Leah VanWey, Associate Provost for Academic Space and Professor of Environment and Society and Sociology.
+The Associate Provost for Academic Space advises the Provost on space planning, allocation, and renewal funding for the University, ensuring alignment with the University’s strategic priorities.
 Working closely with the Associate Provost, the student will participate in projects related to the allocation and modification of academic spaces.
 The student will perform benchmarking research and analysis, executive summary writing, and other duties related to a project of their choice, will meet regularly with the Associate Provost for Academic Space and will join the Associate Provost in project meetings, interfacing with multiple stakeholders in the University, including faculty, department managers, facilities management and senior University administrators.

 The proctorship aims to build communication, creative problem-solving, analytical, and project-management skills: the proctorship will provide insight into how day-to-day operations are balanced with larger, long-term strategic projects of a University.
 This opportunity is particularly suited for students interested in exploring careers in higher education administration or executive leadership.
 Students in the humanities and social sciences are encouraged to apply.